skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 the memory explicitly.
 It could potentially be done with a `memory.fill` instruction in the *start section*, but LLVM does not support start sections.
-Instead it uses an [*active data segment*][bulk] — a chunk of data copied into linear memory by the WASM runtime during initialization, before running the start function.
+Instead it uses an [*active data segment*][bulk] — a chunk of data copied into linear memory by the Wasm runtime during initialization, before running the start function.

-That is, when importing memory, LLVM *actually stores all those zeros in the WASM module* so that the runtime can copy it into linear memory.
-WASM has no built-in compression, so **your WASM module will be at least as large as your heap**!
+That is, when importing memory, LLVM *actually stores all those zeros in the Wasm module* so that the runtime can copy it into linear memory.
+Wasm has no built-in compression, so **your Wasm module will be at least as large as your heap**!
 Exporting or importing memory is determined at *link-time*, so at *compile-time* the compiler must assume the worst case.
-If you compile the example above, you get a 16MiB "object" file (in WASM format):
+If you compile the example above, you get a 16MiB "object" file (in Wasm format):

     $ clang --target=wasm32 -c -O example.c
     $ du -h example.o